Cpt-Dingus/blog-page/docs/Radio/Beginners guide to weather satellite reception.md

 ### SDR

-- Any SDR able to sample this band (~1.7 GHz) will work, just make sure its sampling rate is good enough to receive these satellites.
+- Any SDR able to sample this band (~1.7 GHz) will work, just make sure its sampling rate is good enough to receive the satellites of your choosing.

 ### LNA